centre-for-virus-research/CVR-VBG-2024/docs/Transcriptomics.md

 ```
 d =estimateTagwiseDisp(d)
 ```
 In addition to the common and tagwise disperson of classic model, we can also estimate a generalized linear model (GLM) fit This pipeline splits into two distinct approaches (GLM Likelihood Ratio Test or GLM Quasi-Likelihood F-test) with stricter error rate.
-Althouh we introduce classic model here, you could still read **edgeR** mannual if you are interested with GLM model.
+Although we only introduce classic model here, you could still read **edgeR** manual if you are interested with GLM model.

 plotBCV() plots the tagwise biological coefficient of variation (square root of dispersions) against log2-CPM.
 ```
 plotBCV(d,ylim=c(0,1.5))
 plotBCV(d)
 ```
 Once the dispersions are estimated, we can proceed with testing procedures for determining differential expression.
-We use the "classic" model in **edgeR** here.
 The exactTest() function performs tagwise tests using the exact negative binomial test.
 The test results for the n most significant tags can be conveniently displayed using the topTags() function.
 By default, Benjamini and Hochberg's algorithm is employed to control the false discovery rate (FDR).
 We use FDR<5% as the default cut-off.

 ```
 de = exactTest(d, pair = c("Mock","IFNb"))